ab604/RepData_PeerAssessment1/PA1_template.md

 fileUrl <- "https://github.com/ab604/RepData_PeerAssessment1/blob/master/activity.zip"
 ```

-If the data is not already downloaded and unzipped, this is the code to get it.
+If the data file `activity.csv` is not already downloaded and unzipped, this is
+the code to get it.
 It also produces a log file:

 ```r
 if(!file.exists("activity.csv")){